EyasuTeshome/shifttracker/job-search/peer-interview-practice/not_good_enough_lesson.md

 ### Guidelines to follow

-Review the following guidelines that will help you to overcome the mind-blanking issue.
+Review the following guidelines that will help you to overcome the feeling of not good enough project.

 **Context**
 *You are going to have a technical interview.
 You are preparing for a project presentation.
 You are worried that your project is not good enough.*